NOTE - Hope for Horses Equine Rescue has a new mailing address:

 Thank you for everything you have done for Hope for Horses Equine Rescue.
 We look forward to your continued support.
 Thank you again to our volunteers, donors, adopters, and foster homes.
 We couldn't do it without you.

-We have several stairs and ramps available for purchase.
-Is your dog having trouble jumping up onto your bed or sofa?
+Does your dog or cat need help getting onto your sofa or bed?
 A ramp or stairs may be just what he or she needs.
-Stairs come with filtration unit.
+We have several stairs and ramps in dark or medium cherry available for purchase.
+Stairs come with a filtration unit.
 All proceeds benefit the horses.

 For more information click HERE.

-For questions or to purchase a house send an email to email@example.com
+For questions or to purchase stairs or a ramp, send an email to email@example.com

 Check out our "Items for Sale" page.
-New items and pictures have been added.
 Stock up on those needed items, and help the horses at the same time.
 Click HERE to see what's listed.

 Emmett - Foster Home Needed